t3knoid/homelab/nebula_sync.md

 ---
-title: "Nebula Sync – Pi‑hole Synchronization"
+title: "Nebula Sync"
 ---

-# 🌐 Nebula Sync – Pi‑hole Synchronization
+# 🌐 Nebula Sync

 **Nebula Sync** is used to **synchronize multiple Pi‑hole instances** in this homelab, ensuring consistent blocklists, local DNS records, and configuration settings across all nodes.